 Before you begin: Make sure that your operating system user has read/write access to the Eclipse directory.
 Plugin installation fails on some systems if Eclipse is unable to write to its installation directory.
-We also recommend that you allow 1024 MB of heap space for your Eclipse JVM.
+We also recommend that you allow roughly 1 GB of heap space for your Eclipse JVM.
 You can change this setting by modifying the -Xmx arguments in your eclipse.ini file located in your Eclipse installation directory.
 For example, under Eclipse 3.7 under Windows, you would change the last few lines of the eclipse.ini file from

 -vmargs -Xms40m -Xmx384m

--vmargs -Xms40m -Xmx1024m
+-vmargs -Xms40m -Xmx1g

 Choose the features you want to install (or simply press 'Select All'), and press 'Next >' and step through the remaining wizard dialog steps.
 The features you are installing are not digitally signed, however, you should allow them to be installed if you are warned by Eclipse that it can't verify them.
 Finally, you should restart Eclipse when the installation is completed.

 Once your license is loaded it may need to be activated.
 If so, highlight your license in the list of licenses and press 'Activate' to activate it.
 This step requires Internet access because the tool contacts SureLogic to verify your license is authentic.
 Your activated license may need to be renewed every now and then, e.g., every six months.
 To do this highlight the license and press 'Renew' to renew it.
 As with activation this step requires Internet access because the tool contacts SureLogic to verify your license is authentic.

 See the 'Getting started' chapter of any of the tool User Guides for information on how you install your license and get up and running with the tool.
 The tool User Guides can by opened by selecting 'Help | Help Contents' from the Eclipse main menu.
 Alternatively you can choose the 'Save Documentation As...' menu item from any of the SureLogic tools to save an HTML version of the documentation to your disk and use your favorite browser to read the tool documentation.

-To run the tutorials for Sierra, Flashlight, or JSure select the 'Run Tool Tutorials' menu choice from the Eclipse main menu for that tool.
-For example, For the JSure tool you would select 'JSure | Run JSure Tutorials' from the Eclipse main menu as shown in the figure below.
+To run the tutorials for Sierra, Flashlight, or JSure select the 'Install Tutorial Projects' menu choice from the Eclipse main menu for that tool.
+For example, For the JSure tool you would select 'JSure | Install Tutorial Projects' from the Eclipse main menu as shown in the figure below.

 This action will import the tutorial projects into your workspace and open the Eclipse help up to the beginning of the first tutorial.
 We recommend that you take the time to step through each tutorial.

 Also notice the 'Send Tip for Improvement' and 'Send Problem Report' menu items in the figure above.
 These menu items are your direct link to interact with the SureLogic engineers about your ideas to improve our tools and to report any problems you encounter.
 JSure (as shown above) allows you to send annotations you have changed on libraries to SureLogic for consideration in future releases via the 'Send Library Annotation Changes' menu item.

 To learn more about how to use the tools select 'Help | Help Contents' and open the Sierra, Flashlight, or JSure User Guides.
 These guides contain tutorial and reference information about how to use the tools effectively.
 You may also use the 'Save Documentation As...' menu item to save a copy of the documentation to your disk in HTML format which can be loaded into any browser.